 Of the castle's five towers, the shortest is half again as high as the tallest one in Winterfell, yet none of the towers are proper, being bent, lumped, and cracked from the melting of the stone by the Targaryen dragons centuries earlier.
 Their original names were lost with the death of Harren the Black.

 - Tower of Dread

-- Widow's Tower, It connects it to the 'Kingspyre Tower' via a stone bridge.
-Underneath there is a great cell that's used to keep prisoners.
+- Widow's Tower connects to the Kingspyre Tower via a stone bridge.
+Underneath there is a great cell that is used to keep prisoners.

-- Kingspyre Tower, The castellan's chambers are located within.
-It connects to the 'Widow's Tower' via a stone bridge.
+- Kingspyre Tower contains the castellan's chambers.
+It connects to the Widow's Tower via a stone bridge.

 Harren the Black

 The construction of his dream took forty years.
 Thousands of captives from the other realms died in the quarries chained to sledges or laboring on the five huge towers.
 Men froze by winter and sweltered in summer.
 Weirwoods that had stood three thousand years were cut down to provide rafters and beams.
 Harren beggared the Riverlands and the Iron Islands alike to ornament his dream.